This page is best viewed on a Desktop or Laptop Computer using either Firefox or Chrome browsers.

 3. Although the Countess of Rothes told "The New York Herald" of April 21st, 1912 that she and Gladys Cherry were in cabin "No. 77 on deck B" there are indications that she, like others, got the deck confused.
 In some accounts, Lambert Fletcher Williams is reported as being in the vicinity of their cabin [he was originally in C-128 but moved to C-102] and that he helped them to locate their life belts, which were under the bed.
 Klistorner's excellent detective work on the styles and furnishing of the cabins leads him to conclude that this refers to cabin 77; there was no available location otherwise where the belts could be stored.

 4. In prior incarnations of this page, Daniel Kistorner informed me that the Astors were in C-17/C-21.
 He says, "Mrs Astor also said that her nurse had a cabin near hers [Caroline Endres in C-45] and Peuchen said he spoke to a lady that had a cabin near the Astors.
 As Peuchen seems to have moved in Canadian circles, he is more than likely referring to the Fortunes here."
-Don Lynch has informed us that Astor's secretary, who booked the rooms, saved the deck plans and had rooms C-74 and C-78 circled.
+Don Lynch has informed us that Astor's secretary, who booked the rooms, saved the deck plans and had rooms C-74 and C-78 [sic?
+76?] circled.
+Also, Daisy Minahan in C-78 said she heard a woman crying in the corridor, and May Birkhead (of the Carpathia) said that a woman from Wisonsin was awakened by Mrs Astor crying.
+From these clues, it is likely that Minahan, of Green Bay, was this woman, putting her close to the Astor's - confirming that they were placed near her stateroom, and not forward in the ship.

-As for what was experienced, Madeline Astor told W.H.Dobbyn, one of the Astor's employers, that she was awakened by the shock, rather slight, and of the engines stopping.
+As for what was experienced, Madeline Astor told W.H.Dobbyn, one of her husband's employees, that she was awakened by the shock, rather slight, and of the engines stopping.
 Her husband said it was nothing, and looking out of the porthole said there was ice about.

 5. To show just how slight the collision was, and how subjective people's impressions were, one should mention Irene Harris's recollection.
 She was in C-83 and according to "The New York Times" of 3/9/69: "my clothes, which had been swinging on their hangers a moment before [because of the ship's engines], suddenly stopped swinging.
 "We didn't feel the impact with the fatal iceberg."
 Of course, she could have been too immersed in her game of double Canfield to have noticed the actual impact!
 Her recollections in "Liberty" magazine in April 1932 state the following: "I was facing the clothes-closet door.
 It was open, and I saw my dresses swaying to such a marked degree that I asked how fast we were going.
 He said he thought about twenty-four knots.
 'How dreadful to make such speed among the - 'I had not finished my sentence when, without a jolt or any perceptible motion or sound, the ship stopped."
 Harris repeats that she did not notice the collision in "A Night To Forget", c.1962, although she notes the time of the collision (11.20) wrongly and her exclamation when the ship stops is different.